OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 Try to retrieve the `apple-app-site-association` file from the server using the associated domains you got from the previous step.
 This file needs to be accessible via HTTPS, without any redirects, at `https://<domain>/apple-app-site-association` or `https://<domain>/.well-known/apple-app-site-association`.

-You can retrieve it yourself with your browser or use this tool: <https://branch.io/resources/aasa-validator/>.
+You can retrieve it yourself with your browser or use the [Apple App Site Association (AASA) Validator](https://branch.io/resources/aasa-validator/ "AASA").
 After entering the domain, it will display the file.

 Example from [apple.com](https://www.apple.com/.well-known/apple-app-site-association "Apple's apple-app-site-association file"):